-This article provides you with information about industrial commodity inspection services that are provided by third party inspection companies.
+Inspection 4 Industry LLC, provides global commodity inspection services and covers fixed, rotataing, electrical and instrument equipment.
+This article provides you with information about the services that are provided by third party inspection companies.

 This article is a supplementary article for the Commodity Inspection article.
 It is recommend that you first read the commodity inspection article, and then come back here for supplementary information:

 The process for commodity inspection is described in the Pre-Shipment Inspection article.
 Here is an outlined list to apply for Commodity Inspection:

 This might be a little different based on the trading rules and regulations of each country or when there is no mandatory requirement in terms of the LC for third party inspection.

 The following are the list of documents that are used for

 Commodity inspection for import and export is sometimes a mandatory requirement of the governmental authorities and need to be done to fulfill the requirements.
 For more detail, review the Pre-Shipment Inspection Services article.